LaasYath/centralTexasTourismRecs/README.md

 - [Trivago](https://www.trivago.com/)

 ### Images
- - All Images issued under a Creative Commons License have been given proper credation within the website itself, including the citation with a link to the original image/license.
+ - All Images issued under a Creative Commons License have been given proper accreditation within the website itself, including the citation with a link to the original image/license.

 ### Copyrighted Images